 The third and most successful of Japan’s “Three Unifiers” of the Sengoku Period, Tokugawa Ieyasu was yet another ally of Oda Nobunaga.
 He was also a compatriot of Toyotomi Hideyoshi, although he briefly fought against Hideyoshi when he supported a son of Nobunaga to be heir to their combined forces.
 Despite this uneasy beginning, Ieyasu eventually became one of Hideyoshi’s most trusted allies, to the extent he was one of the five elders Hideyoshi entrusted his son to on his deathbed.
-This act, in turn, set in concrete the downfall of the whole Toyotomi family.
+This foolish decision then in turn set in concrete the downfall of the Toyotomi Empire.
 In 1599, merely a year after Hideyoshi’s death, Ieyasu’s forces stormed Osaka Castle.
 By the end of 1600, Ieyasu had also defeated all remaining opponents in Japan.
 The path was thus cleared for him to become the new shogun i.e. the new de facto ruler of the country.

 Tourist Attractions Associated With Tokugawa Ieyasu: